autistic-symposium/backend-and-orchestration-toolkit/communication/README.md

 #### used in

 - the web, HTTP, DNS, SSH
 - RPC (remote procedure call)
 - SQL and database protocols
 - APIs (REST/SOAP/GraphQL)

 <br>

 #### the basic idea

 1. clients sends a request
-        - the request structure is defined by both client and server and has a boundary.
+        - the request structure is defined by both client and server and has a boundary
 2. server parses the request
         - the parsing cost is not cheap (e.g. `json` vs. `xml` vs. protocol buffers)
         - for example, for a large image, chunks can be sent, with a request per chunk
 3. Server processes the request
 4. Server sends a response
 5. Client parse the Response and consume

 <br>